Band-Pass Filter (Ehlers)

 Validation, Warmup & NaNs

-• Errors: InvalidPeriod if period < 2; InvalidBandwidth if not [0,1] or non-finite.
+• Errors: InvalidPeriod if period < 2 or period > data_len; InvalidBandwidth if bandwidth is not in (0,1] or non-finite.

 • Derived checks: HpPeriodTooSmall or TriggerPeriodTooSmall if computed periods < 2.